saleor/saleor.io-learn/intro/technologies.md

 Next.js is a React.js framework built on top of Node.js.
 It enables functionalities such as server-side rendering and generating static websites.
 The Next.js framework utilizes JAMstack architecture, which distinguishes between front-end and back-end and allows for efficient front-end development that is independent of any back-end APIs.

+## Netlify

+[Netlify](https://www.netlify.com/) is a platform that offers comprehensive automation of modern web projects.
+It simplifies the process for developers to deploy and host a website with the focus on website performance.
+Netlify supports continuous delivery and continuous integration.
+It integrates with Github repository to automatically build the site, run plugins, and deploy.
+It also provides serverless functions (AWS Lambda Functions) to add additional back-end functionality.
+It is cost-effective, yet delivering rich features.
+It is considered the main alternative to Vercel.

 ## TypeScript

 TypeScript is a strongly typed programming language that builds on JavaScript.
 It is a superset of JavaScript that provides optional static typing, classes, and interfaces.
 One of the biggest benefits of using TypeScript is to make IDEs provide a richer environment so that you can see common errors as you type the code easier and faster.